ONE DAY IN TAKAYAMA, JAPAN

 St Patrick’s Cathedral.

 We also stop at The Liberties, Dublin’s oldest working class neighbourhood.
-In the 12th century, when Dublin was a walled city, this area was one of its suburbs, and many distilling and brewing families (including the Guinness family) lived here.
+In the 12th century, when Dublin was a walled city, this area was one of its suburbs.
+Many distilling and brewing families (including the Guinness family) lived here.
 The Guinness brewery is still here today, that a very optimistic Arthur Guinness leased in 1759 for 9,000 years!

 You can also find many antique shops and small shops, that sell all kinds of knick-knacks.
 As we get to the Guinness Storehouse, Laura, our guide, tells us that Arthur Guinness was advised by businessmen that he’d be more successful producing whiskey instead of beer, as it was perceived as the “poor people’s drink”.
 Who knows what would have happened if he’d listened to them?!